 Use our handy checklist to find out what you should check for when buying a used car.
 Find out how much your current car is worth before you sell by entering your number plate in the box below!

 When buying a car there are many things to think about, old or new, sporty or practical, premium or budget.
 It can become a confusing process until you know what it is that you want.
-Once you’ve selected your next car, it doesn’t end there, there are a lot of things to check, particularly if you’re buying a second-hand car.
+Once you’ve selected your next car, it doesn’t end there, there are a lot of things to check when buying a car, particularly if you’re buying a second-hand car.

 Many motorists in the UK opt for a used car to cut costs, which isn’t surprising considering most new cars can lose up to 40% of their value in the first year.
-Therefore, buying a used car can save you a lot of money.
-However, it can also come with complications; you could end up buying a car with mechanical issues, which is why checking the car before buying is very important.
+Therefore, purchasing a used vehicle can save you a lot of money.
+However, it can also come with complications, for example, you could end up buying a car with mechanical issues, which is why checking the car before buying is very important.
 We’ve put together a guide to buying a used car to help reduce the chance of making a costly mistake.

 Knowing all about the car you intend to buy is the first step.
 Understanding the market value and the car’s general depreciation rate should provide you with an idea of how much the car should roughly be worth depending on its condition.
 This way you will know if you are being overcharged or not, which puts you in a good position to haggle.